© John Wiley & Sons Ltd

 Once your Paper is Accepted

 In line with most major evolutionary journals, starting in January 2011, Evolutionary Applications will be requesting that the data underlying the main results in papers be made publicly available.
 Once papers are accepted, authors will be asked to provide evidence that the relevant data have been or will be archived before publication (if such information has not already been provided).
 Any impediments to data sharing should be brought to the attention of the editors at the time of submission.
+Exemptions from data archiving will be made at the Editors discretion, and applies particularly to sensitive data types such as human subject data or the geographical location of endangered species.

 To reiterate, only data underlying the main results in the paper need to be made available.
 In addition, sufficient information must be provided such that data can be readily suitable for re-analyses, meta-analyses, etc. Authors will be required to include a short statement in their paper (see Data Archiving Statement above) indicating where the data for the paper can be obtained.